Visitor Guides Loch Lomond & The Trossachs

 Don’t miss exploring the beautiful villages of Balmaha and Luss.
 Balmaha is home to one of Scotland’s most famous hill walks, Conic Hill, where the path has recently been upgraded, while Luss is known for its picturesque charm and the magical Luss Faerie Trail—a must-visit for families.
 If you want to experience the loch from the water or sail between Balmaha and Luss, check out our cruise and water bus timetables for all sailing options.

-A visit to Loch Katrine is a must, especially in 2025, as the historic Steamship Sir Walter Scott celebrates its 125th anniversary.
+A visit to Loch Katrine is a must, especially in 2025, as the historic Steamship Sir Walter Scott is celebrating its 125th anniversary.
 Loch Katrine is part of the Trossachs Trail and home to the fantastic new scenic tower, offering panoramic views at the birthplace of Scottish tourism.

 Along with the National Park's well-known attractions, we also feature guides to some of its hidden gems.
 Discover the beauty of Loch Goil and explore other fantastic locations in Argyll Forest, including the stunning Benmore Botanic Garden.